kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ## Embed and Customize Your Video Player

-The example below shows the most basic Pplayer embed.
+The example below shows the most basic Player embed.
 Player embed is a JavaScript code that references your partnerId, entryId and the uiConfId - a Player widget instance ID.

 <div class="w-row">
 <div class="w-col w-col-6">